BurbSec/JohnnyBot/README.md

   - Automatically cleans up orphaned dump files
   - Provides a download link via DM
   - Link expires after 30 minutes

+### 20. Permission Cloning Commands
+**Description:** Clone permissions between categories, channels, or roles.
+All commands remove existing permissions from the destination before copying new ones.

+- **`/clone_category_permissions`, `/clone_channel_permissions`, `/clone_role_permissions`** - Clone permissions from a source to a destination
+  - `source_*`: Source category, channel or role to copy permissions from
+  - `destination_*`: Destination category, channel or role to copy permissions to
+  - *Note: Includes safety checks to prevent privilege escalation*

 ## Contributing